Automatic Generation of Dense Non-rigid Optical Flow: Generating the DAVIS-Mask-OpticalFlow Dataset

 \subsection{Object Segmentation}

 In this section, different methods for selecting the object of interest are compared.
-So far, the ground truth segmentation masks have been used.
-Now, the following alternatives are considered: (1) selecting the entire frame as the object of interest; (2) using tight bounding boxes enclosing the ground-truth segments; (3) using the ground-truth segments; and (4) using segments from Mask R-CNN~\citep{He2017}, a pre-trained off-the-shelf segmentation network.
+So far, the ground truth segmentation masks have been utilized.
+Now, the following alternatives are considered: (1) selecting the entire frame as the object of interest; (2) using tight bounding boxes enclosing the ground-truth segments; (3) using the ground-truth segments; and (4) using segments from Mask R-CNN~\citep{He2017} and \ud{SipMask~\citep{Cao2020_SipMask}}, pre-trained off-the-shelf segmentation networks.
 See Fig.~\ref{fig:mrcnn} for examples.

 Entire-frame deformations include constraints from both backgrounds and foreground objects, which might limit the flexibility and variation in the generated deformation.
 The bounding boxes increase the segment sizes by including background parts while keeping the objects of interest in focus.
-For Mask R-CNN~\citep{He2017}, the available pre-trained model is used, which is trained on the class labels of the MS-COCO~\citep{Lin2014} datasets.
-Due to uncertainties of inference, the Mask R-CNN segments may generate larger regions rather than strictly focusing on the centred objects like the ground-truth segments.
-This might result in creating a large variation in terms of object shapes and sizes.
+For Mask R-CNN~\citep{He2017} and \ud{SipMask~\citep{Cao2020_SipMask}}, the available pre-trained models are used, which is trained on the class labels of the MS-COCO~\citep{Lin2014} datasets.
+Due to uncertainties in inference, the Mask R-CNN segments may generate larger regions rather than strictly focusing on the centred objects like the ground-truth segments.
+This might result in creating a large variation in terms of object shapes and sizes. \ud{SipMask model is more accurate and can generate segments closer to the ground truth, thus reducing the variability of background segments which are shown to be useful and might reduce the network performance.
+The performance on Sintel-val is indeed close to that of using GT segments.}